taylorg8900/Obsidian-Notes-Coding/personal projects/README.md.md

 list of subjects to get introduced to, or learn more about
 - [ ] VIM
 - [ ] BASH scripting
+- [ ] opening programs from command line